News

 Dhaka 160 km

-The park's location in the Sylhet region, known for its tea gardens and haor wetlands, makes it part of a larger ecosystem that supports diverse flora and fauna.
+The park's location in the Sylhet region, known for its tea gardens and wetlands, makes it part of a larger ecosystem that supports diverse flora and fauna.
 This geographic context is crucial for understanding the park's ecological significance and its role in Bangladesh's conservation efforts.

 Natural Attractions